-- 18. Air passenger services and small passenger vehicle services travelling within, to, from, or through Auckland, are required to maintain physical distancing to the extent practicable: - with respect to air passenger services, please note the Ministry of Health (the MoH) has agreed that for a 72 hour period, physical distancing on an aircraft is not likely to be reasonably practicable, given it will require numbers of people to be disembarked from the aircraft with little time to manage passengers.
-This approach will be reviewed before the cessation of the 72 hour period. - small passengers services in accordance with previous guidance the passenger(s) should be seated as far from the driver as practicable, and the front passenger seat should be unoccupied; passengers can travel together in the back seats if they are part of the same bubble. - 19.
+- 18. Air passenger services and small passenger vehicle services travelling within, to, from, or through Auckland, are required to maintain physical distancing to the extent practicable: - with respect to air passenger services, please note the Ministry of Health has advised that where airlines can physically distance passengers they should - i.e. if there is space on a service as not all seats have been sold. - small passengers services in accordance with previous guidance the passenger(s) should be seated as far from the driver as practicable, and the front passenger seat should be unoccupied; passengers can travel together in the back seats if they are part of the same bubble. - 19.
 On board other public transport services travelling within, to, from, or through Auckland, physical distancing is generally required at a distance of 1 metre to the extent practical (taking into account the nature of the service). - 20.
 Regional authorities (in the case of public transport) and transport operators should also issue public messaging that discourages people who are unwell from using their services.